Sa Unió de Formentera

-Sa Unió de Formentera (The Union of Formentera, Sa Unió), is an electoral alliance of the island of Formentera that appeared in 2011 to contest the elections to the Island Council of Formentera and the elections to the Parliament of the Balearic Islands (in coalition with PP).
+Sa Unió de Formentera (The Union of Formentera, Sa Unió), is an electoral alliance of the island of Formentera that appeared in 2011 to contest the elections to the Island Council of Formentera and the elections to the Parliament of the Balearic Islands.
+It is the sucesor coalition of the Independent Popular Council of Formentera, and its main party is the PP.